For more than half my life I have meditated every day.

 Here are four ways to meditate to cultivate mindfulness, reduce stress and become more heart-centered:

 - 10-second breath.
-Using a meditation timer such as the “Serenity” app, you can set the timer to inhale for 10-seconds followed by a 10-second exhale.
+Using an app-based meditation timer, you can set the timer to inhale for 10-seconds followed by a 10-second exhale.
 Do this for just 5-minutes per day.

 - Body relaxation with long-deep breathing.
 Slowing down your breath to a slow pace focus on relaxing each part of the body, start with the head, face, neck, and shoulders.
 Inhale focusing in the thought “peace” or “serenity”, exhale with the thought of “let go” or “relax”.
 Allow your breath to become longer and deeper each time.
 Then focus on and allow the back, torso, abdomen, organs, hips and all the way down to your feet to completely and totally relax.
 Again, you can do this in 5-minutes.

 - Take a nature time-out.
 In the middle of the day, take 5-minutes and go outside and walk in nature.

 - Gratitude Breath: Long deep breathing focusing on all that you are grateful for in your life.